RetroReversing/retroReversing/categories/consoles/3do.md

 # Development Hardware
 The 3DO offers a comprehensive development environment, even incorporating snippets from the extensive Time Warner movie library.
 It's designed to be user-friendly, particularly welcoming to those without extensive programming experience.
 The entire setup, including the Apple Quadra it operates on, comes to about $15,000 in cost [^1].

+## Apple Quandra
+The Apple Quadra was a series of personal computers produced by Apple Inc. during the late 1980s and early 1990s.
+These computers were part of Apple's Macintosh line and were known for their advanced features, processing power, and expansion options at the time.
+The "Quadra" name was used to indicate the 68040 processor that many of these computers were equipped with.

+The Apple Quadra series included various models with different specifications and capabilities.
+These computers were used for a wide range of tasks, including desktop publishing, graphic design, and software development.
+The Quadra series was part of Apple's efforts to provide high-performance computers to professional and power users.

 ---
 # References
 [^1]: Game Developer Magazine issue 1